General Automation

 GA General Automation was an American company, founded in 1968 by Burt Yale and Larry Goshorn (a former marketing executive and a salesman from Honeywell), which manufactured minicomputers and industrial controllers.
 General Automation was originally located in Orange, California.
 In the late 1970s, GA relocated to Anaheim, California.

 In 1971, Ray Noorda, the future CEO of Novell, joined GA as executive vice-president.
 In 1971 General Automation increased its sales to $10.6 million and showed its first profit of $3,000.

 In 1972, sales increased to $16 million with net income of $1.56 million.
 By 1973 sales jumped to $30.4 million.

 In 1990, GA reported a loss of $221,000 on revenues of $39,248,000.

 In 1994, General Automation announced it would be relocating from Anaheim to Irvine.
 It announced it would be phasing-out its manufacturing operations but would retain its 50 employees.

-By 2002, General Automation was doing business under the name GA eXpress, Inc. In 2003 GA eXpress filed a Form 8-K with the SEC stating it was may go into receivership.
+By 2002, General Automation was doing business under the name GA eXpress, Inc. In 2003, GA eXpress filed a Form 8-K with the SEC stating it would go into receivership.